Friday, July 21, 2017

 THALION!!

-The Seven Gates Of Jambala was released in 1989 by Grandslam thanks to many talented sceners at Thalion.
-I bought this a few years ago and paid handsomely too.
-Not only because it's by Thalion, but it came sealed and in pristine condition: opening it was immense, especially when I got close and breathed in that trapped 1980s air...
+The Seven Gates of Jambala was released in 1989 by Grandslam thanks to talented Thalion sceners.
+I bought this a few years ago and paid handsomely.
+Not only because it's by Thalion, but it was sealed in pristine condition: opening it was immense when I got close and breathed in that trapped 1980s air.
 Mmm!!

-There are some big names associated with this platformer, which I'm sure many will recognise from the ST's demo scene.
-These talented scenes knew how to get the most from the ST and prove what this computer is capable of - when programmed by people who didn't make excuses.
-Sadly, as with Enchanted Land, this is another that looks and sounds better than it plays.
-Don't get me wrong, the basic mechanics are good but there's something "off".
-I don't like how he shoots plus the momentum/slippy floors are weird.
-Especially when at the edge of a tight platform!
+This platformer boasts some big names from the ST demo scene.
+These talented guys knew how to get the most from the ST and prove what this computer is capable of.
+Unfortunately, like Enchanted Land, it looks and sounds better than it plays.
+While the basic mechanics are solid, something feels 'off'.
+The shooting feels awkward, and the momentum and slippery floors are strange, especially on tight platforms.

-Downloads are available by Klaz (for floppy and hard drive - plus a trainer).
-You will need that trainer...
+Downloads are available by Klaz (floppy and hard drive w/ trainer).
+You will need that trainer!!

 - SCREENSHOTS -